 Program areas at BRPF

-The Blue Ridge Parkway Foundation is the primary fundraising partner for the Blue Ridge Parkway, the countrys most visited national park unit.
-The Foundation addresses unmet park needs by providing support for initiatives and programs along the 469-mile route, including historical and cultural preservation, natural resource protection, visitor amenities, and education and outreach.
-The organizations mission includes engaging a new generation of stewards in the protection of the national park and additional public lands.
+The Blue Ridge Parkway Foundation is the fundraising partner for the Blue Ridge Parkway, the country's most visited national park unit.
+The nonprofit addresses unmet park needs by providing support for initiatives and programs along the 469-mile route, including historical and cultural preservation, natural resource protection, visitor amenities, and education and outreach.
+The organization's mission includes engaging a new generation of stewards in the protection of the national park and additional public lands.

-The Blue Ridge music centers mission is to preserve, interpret, and celebrate the music and musicians of the Blue Ridge mountains.
-The Blue Ridge Parkway Foundation accomplishes that mission by providing funding for an annual summer concert series, free milepost music concerts within the national park, programming staff, and repairs and enhancements at the national park service facility at milepost 213 near galax, va.
-Established by the u.s. congress in 1985, the site includes an outdoor amphitheater, roots of american music museum, hiking trails, and a visitor center and gift shop.
+The Blue Ridge music center preserves, interprets, and presents the evolving musical traditions of the Blue Ridge mountains, highlighting the influence of american roots music on many genres of music.
+The Blue Ridge Parkway Foundation provides funding for an annual summer concert series, free milepost music concerts in the national park, programming and event staff, and repairs and enhancements at the national park service facility at milepost 213 near galax, va.
+Established by the u.s. congress in 1985, the site includes an outdoor amphitheater, an indoor theater, a visitor/interpretive center housing the roots of american music museum, and two hiking trails.